-A Welcome Lunch will be held on Sunday 28th July 2019.
+We will hold an online Welcome Event and induction before the start of the Summer School, on Friday 31st July 2020.
 This will be an opportunity to meet your fellow students, staff and students who have previously attended the Summer School.

-You should bring a non-programmable calculator to the Mathematics exam.
+You should have a non-programmable calculator to use for the Mathematics exam.

 Summer school information

 The Summer School handbook outlines what is expected of you and the academic and pastoral support that is available.
-The handbook will be included in your Welcome Pack at the Induction.
+The handbook will be provided to you prior to the Induction.

 Progression to MSc